mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 In order to accomplish this, we need to have a good map of how our PTs use configuration APIs, and how this API usage is currently coupled to signaling channel usage, so that we can decouple these components.

 Therefore, this document has two main sections.
 The first section covers the configuration APIs used by PT implementations, along with their current hardcoded signaling channel usage.
 The second section covers signaling channels in general, listing various implementation options available, their properties, and their censorship history.

+This document additionally has a top-level section to categorize important features of signaling channels, and another top-level section to list libraries that implement multiple signaling channels via an abstraction layer.
+(TODO: Can we merge the features section into the methods section?)

 ## Network APIs in Use